-An Onboard Power LED is located at LE2 on the motherboard.
+An Onboard Power LED is located at LED2 on the motherboard.
 When this LED is on, the system is on.
 Be sure to turn off the system and unplug the power cord before removing or installing components.
-See the tables at right for more information.
+See the table on the right for more information.

 Onboard PWR LED Indicator LED States

 LED Color Definition

 Off System Off (PWR cable not connected)

 Green System On

-Green: Flashing Quickly ACPI S1 State
+Green: Flashing Quickly ACPI State